 Well now you know why Edition 13 exists, but in the event that you've never enjoyed a role playing game before, you may find yourself asking just what the heck you do with this thing.
-Simply put, the idea behind Edition 13 is to allow players to assume the identity of at least one character, and play out his or her (or its) activities in a setting decided upon by all the players involved.
+Simply put, the idea behind Edition 13 is to allow players to assume the identity of at least one character, and play out his, her, or its activities in a setting decided upon by all the players involved.

 Most players of Edition 13 will assume the role of just one character.
 This character is referred to as a Player Character (or PC).
-This is the player's 'avatar' in the setting, the means by which he or she participates in it.
+This is the player's 'avatar' in the setting, the means by which they participate within it.
 Keep in mind that a player character should talk and behave as that character would, not as the player managing them might (unless the player character is some version of their 'real life' self).